ericaltendorf/plotman/README.md

   `rsyncd` module, and to be entirely populated with plots.
 These are known as the `archive` directories.

+- Plot jobs are run with STDOUT/STDERR redirected to a log file in a configured directory.
+This allows analysis of progress (plot phase) as well as timing (e.g. for analyzing performance).

 ## Functionality

 Plotman tools are stateless.
 Rather than keep an internal record of what jobs